-- Authenticated Sites: Filter to content from sites requiring credentials or other challenges. - Blogs: Filter to content from sites identified as blogs. - Chans: Filter to content from a curated set of chan/imageboard forums selected by our analysts. - Darknet: Filter to content from the Tor, I2P, and Zeronet darknets. - Forums: Filter to content from sites identified as forums. - Markets: Filter to content from sites identified as darknet marketplaces or vendor shops. - Ransomware: Filter to content from known ransomware sites. - Paste Sites: Filter to content from a curated set of paste sites.
+- Authenticated Sites: Filter to content from sites requiring credentials or other challenges. - Blogs: Filter to content from sites identified as blogs. - Chans: Filter to content from a curated set of chan/imageboard forums selected by our analysts. - Darknet: Filter to content from the Tor, I2P, and Zeronet darknets. - Forums: Filter to content from sites identified as forums.

+- Forum Posts: Filter to content specifically from forum posts (the Forums group will also include content from forum sites that may not be posts such as member profile pages, etc). - Markets: Filter to content from sites identified as darknet marketplaces or vendor shops. - Ransomware: Filter to content from known ransomware sites. - Paste Sites: Filter to content from a curated set of paste sites.